pointbazaar/octofinsights/README.md

 ### Steps to self-host this web app:

 You can self host this web app easily.

+- obtain a database
+  - either install mysql on your server,
+  - or get a managed database from a cloud provider,
+  - or get a free database from [db4free.net](https://www.db4free.net/signup.php)

 - packages you should install on your server: `jdk>=1.8` , `maven`, `mysql`
 - clone this repository to your server